john-michaelg135/website-portfolio/README.md

 2. Open index.html in a web browser
 3. Or deploy to your preferred hosting service (preferable with live server)

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

 John Michael Garcia
 - Email: johnmichaelg046@gmail.com
 - GitHub: [@john-michaelg135](https://github.com/john-michaelg135)

+## Note

+This repository contains only some commits because I recently switched to a new laptop.
+I finished the project first before setting up my Git environment, which is why the full commit history isn’t reflected here.